MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/04-ERC20 balance/how-to-get-ERC-20-token-by-smart-account.md

 ## Step 1: Set Up Moralis

-Read our article, [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key), and make sure to finish all the steps.
+Read our [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) article and finish all of its steps.
 Only after that can you go ahead to complete this guide.

 ## Step 2: Method to Get and Retrieve ERC-20 Tokens for a Given Smart Account Address